shelly-hub/Python-challenge/README.md

 # Python-challenge

-This is an exercise to practise the used of Python to analyse 2 excel CSV file, and carry out calculations required.
+This is an exercise to practise the use of Python to analyse 2 excel CSV file, and carry out calculations required.

 **Project Description**